PrasannPradeepPatil/Booking-Website/Sprint3.md

 ![Payment-Stage-4 Component](/Images/Payment-stage4.PNG)

-3. Hotels-search : We have implemented the hotel-search component with input fields like hotel location, start date and end date.
-The user will hit the seqarch button which will return a list of hotels at the input location and available within th input date range.
+3. Hotels-search: We have implemented the hotel-search component with input fields like hotel location, start date, and end date.
+The user will hit the search button which will return a list of hotels at the input location and available within the input date range.

 ![Hotel-Search Component](/Images/Hotel-search.PNG)